jlochoam-codes/fullJavaCourse/README.md

 Link to the course (it's in Spanish): https://www.udemy.com/share/101WlwB0sYeFdWR3o=/

 I translated all the code comments, names used (for classes, variables, etc), and more from Spanish to English.

+Even though I implemented all coding exercises in NetBeans, some of them (especially the first ones) were simple enough to only include the source code and nothing else.